TeamTopologies/miro-team-topologies/README.md

 # How it works

-You can try the official plugin durectly from [Miro Marketplace](https://miro.com/marketplace/team-topologies/).
+You can try the official plugin directly from [Miro Marketplace](https://miro.com/marketplace/team-topologies/).

 Setup the Team Topologies icon from your library